mbootsman/marcelbootsman.nl/content/posts/randomized-content-and-caching-how-to-do-it-right/index.md

 });
 ```

 Now, the partner divs are randomly displayed.
-I’m happy and the client is happy.
+I’m happy and the client is happy.🕺